rbalonek/cocktail-helper/README.md

  After that, I added more CSS elements to the text and made the pictures for the drinks and social media links pop when hovered over.

- Finally, I tried to simplify all my code while breaking almost everything at some point, going on a walk, coming back to my computer, and making sense of everything.
+ Finally, I tried to simplify all my code while breaking almost everything at some point, going on a walk, coming back to my computer, and making sense of everything and adding a shakey feature on my shaker search button.